SuperFLEB/blender_asset_catalog_installer/README.md

 https://github.com/SuperFLEB/blender_asset_catalog_installer

 This is a script you can add to your asset files to allow "installing" asset catalogs to users' Asset Library.
-The asset creator can set up the Asset Catalog structure in the file, which creating a `blender_assets.cats.txt` file, then append that as a Text block in the .blend file.
-The end user can run the script, which will add the Catalog definitions from the `blender_assets.cats.txt` in the .blend file into the existing `blender_assets.cats.txt` and into the Asset Library.
+The asset creator can set up the Asset Catalog structure in the file, which creates a `blender_assets.cats.txt` file, then append that as a Text block in the .blend file.
+When the end user runs the included script, the Catalog definitions from the `blender_assets.cats.txt` in the .blend file will be added into the user's own Asset Library.

 _This is not a Blender addon or standalone script.
 It is meant to be included in asset .blend files you distribute._